 Based on Joel Mokyr, “The Second Industrial Revolution, 1870-1914,” (manuscript, 1998).

 The Second Industrial Revolution (1870-1914) was characterized by a close connection between science and technology.
 Science was developing: chemistry acquired its atomic foundations, for example, and the scientific study of electricity began.
-The extension of scientific knowledge gave inventors more avenues to investigate.
+The expansion of scientific knowledge gave inventors more avenues to investigate.
 There were also clear instances of feedback from technology to science, such as Lord Kelvin’s investigations of the distortion of messages transmitted through the transatlantic telegraph cable.
 Science and technology moved forward together during the Second Industrial Revolution, as they have done ever since.

 If iron was the breakthrough material of the First Industrial Revolution, steel was the breakthrough material of the Second.
 Steel replaced iron in rails, bridges, ship hulls, buildings, tools and machinery, armour plating and artillery.
 The wholesale replacement of the one with the other occurred because steelmaking had changed dramatically.
 Steel was produced in massively greater batches, its quality was more consistent, and its price was dramatically lower.